uutils/coreutils/src/uu/factor/BENCHMARKING.md

 We currently use [`criterion`] to benchmark deterministic functions, such as `gcd` and `table::factor`.

-However, µbenchmarks are by nature unstable: not only are they specific to the hardware, operating system version, etc., but they are noisy and affected by other tasks on the system (browser, compile jobs, etc.), which can cause `criterion` to report spurious performance improvements and regressions.
+However, microbenchmarks are by nature unstable: not only are they specific to the hardware, operating system version, etc., but they are noisy and affected by other tasks on the system (browser, compile jobs, etc.), which can cause `criterion` to report spurious performance improvements and regressions.